Enhanced HTTP Live Streaming Security for OTT Pay-TV Services

 ACSM supports authentication, key distribution and user control and acts as the root Certificate Authority in a PKI hierarchy.
 It uses X.509 certificates to validate and authorize all content protection communication within the pay-TV network, including messaging between VCAS sub-system components as well as between the head-end system and authenticated subscriber receivers.
 The receivers are equipped with Verimatrix ViewRight™ Web software-based clients.

-ACSM is the target of HTTPS requests for key files associated with each live program stream and on-demand asset.
-Encryption keys are generated by ACSM and provided to the third-party encoder via the Verimatrix MultiCAS/Adaptive interface.
-The encoder then undertakes the actual AES encryption of the HTTP Live Streaming chunks prior to downstream distribution.
+Specifically, ACSM is the target of HTTPS requests for key files associated with each live program stream and on-demand asset, and it ensures that decryption keys are managed and selectively distributed to authorized clients only, in conjunction with the Verimatrix MultiCAS/Adaptive and VPP/Adaptive servers.

 To learn more about adaptive streaming technology and its benefits, please download the Verimatrix white paper "Adaptive Rate Streaming: Pay-TV at an Inflection Point"